 Humanities and Fine Arts (46 hours) + Liberal Arts Core (47 hours)

-In addition to the Liberal Arts Core, 46 hours, including GNED 405 (1 hour), must be selected from courses listed under “Major Studies” in a major within the interdisciplinary division.
+In addition to the Liberal Arts Core (LAC), 46 hours, including GNED 405 (1 hour), must be selected from courses listed under “Major Studies” in a major within the interdisciplinary division.
+Courses chosen for the LAC may not count toward the interdisciplinary major or minor but may count toward a non-interdisciplinary minor.
 A limit of 5 courses may be taken in any of the department areas.
-For Humanities and Fine Arts and Social and Human Sciences, 7 of the courses must be at the 300 or 400 level.
-For the Natural Science major, 5 of the courses must be at the 300 or 400 level.
+For Humanities and Fine Arts and Social and Human Sciences, at least 21 hours must be at the 300 or 400 level.
+For the Natural Science major, at least 15 hours must be at the 300 or 400 level.
+Furthermore, 12 hours of those 300/400 level courses must be taken at CSU.

 Students in these three interdisciplinary majors must have a minor.
-Courses taken for fulfillment of the major requirements may not also count toward the minor for these degree programs.
-Students may choose from any CSU minors or may opt to take a minor in interdisciplinary studies as listed below.
+Students may choose from any CSU minors outside of their major discipline (see major for listings of minors not available) or may opt to take a minor in interdisciplinary studies as listed below.

 Minor in Interdisciplinary Studies with Concentration.
 (18 hours)